mindspore-ai/docs/tutorials/experts/source_en/parallel/pipeline_parallel.md

 ### Configuring the Distributed Environment

 Specify the run mode, run device, run card number, etc. via the context interface.
 Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` to be semi-automatic parallel mode and initialize HCCL or NCCL communication via init.
-In addition, `pipeline_stages=2` should be configured to specify the total number of `stages`.
+In addition, `pipeline_stages=2` should be configured to specify the total number of stages.
 Not setting `device_target` here automatically specifies the backend hardware device corresponding to the MindSpore package.

 ```python
 import mindspore as ms